By using this site, you agree to the Privacy Policy and Terms of Use.

 Why were eggs previously considered harmful?

 1960s dietary guidelines capped cholesterol at 300mg daily due to cardiovascular concerns.
-Two eggs contain about 300mg cholesterol, effectively limiting consumption despite emerging evidence of neurological benefits.
+Two eggs contain about 300mg cholesterol, effectively limiting consumption.

 As nutritional science continues evolving, the egg story illustrates how single-nutrient focus can obscure complex food matrix benefits.
 Future randomized controlled trials may clarify whether the observed associations translate into direct cognitive protection, potentially reshaping dietary recommendations for healthy aging.